-Let's suppose the registrar finds the applicant qualified.
-House Bill 903 requires that the registrar write the word "passed" on the application form.
+If the registrar should find the applicant qualified, House Bill 903 requires that the registrar write the word "passed" on the applicatio form.
 However, the applicant is still not registered unless he comes back in person to the registrar and asks the result of his application.
 The bill places the burden of responsibility on the applicant to return to the registrar's office.